GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Right now you are a prisoner of each application you use.
-You have only the options that were given you by the developer of that application.
+> ### I have yet to see any problem, however complicated, which when looked at in the right way, did not become more complicated.
 >
-> ~ *Ted Nelson*
+> ~ *Poul Anderson*

 ---
 ## 🏎 Quick Facts